Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Test Approach

-As per the above diagram testing will be conducted in two phases i.e. Test Strategy & Planning and Test Execution.
-Test Strategy & Planning phase will be one time for an overall program whereas Test execution phases will be repeated for each Cycle of the overall program.
-The above diagram shows different stages and deliverables (outcome) in each phase of the execution approach.
+As per the above diagram, testing will be conducted in two phases, i.e. Test Strategy & Planning and Test Execution.
+The Test Strategy & Planning phase will be one time for an overall program, whereas Test execution phases will be repeated for each cycle of the overall program.

-Test approach should include below sub-sections
+The test approach should include the below sub-sections:

-a) Test Schedule: Explain the proposed project timeline in this subsection
+a) Test Schedule: Explain the proposed project timeline in this subsection.

-c) Testing Key Performance Indicators :
+c) Testing Key Performance Indicators:

 Priority Level Defect Turnaround Time